l-lavelle/Code-IT/README.md

 ## Usage

 The program is deployed in the Heroku link below.
 Upon entering site you will be directed to the homepage.
 Use the navigation bar and follow the prompts to use the code editor or try a challenge.
 Create an account or login in order to save your code and challenge history. <br>
 To run program from IDE create env file with variables found in env.Example.
-Then type node server.js into the terminal.
-Click into the website link in the terminal to view Code-It.
+Then type npm run develop from the root folder in order to run the program locally.

 <!-- Add in images
 <img src="./images/Home-page.png" width='550' height='auto'><br>